Occupational Therapy Ethics CEUs | 10 OT Courses

 “In each renewal period, one contact hour shall include a course in ethics.”

-Per the Illinois Administrative Code
+See the Louisiana Administrative Code

 North Carolina (1 hour, each renewal)